 On March 7, 2019, TEI Biosciences, Inc. ("TEI"), one of our wholly-owned subsidiaries, received a Warning Letter (the "2019 Warning Letter"), dated March 6, 2019, from the FDA.
 The 2019 Warning Letter related to quality systems issues at TEI's manufacturing facility located in Boston, Massachusetts.
+The Boston facility manufactures extracellular bovine matrix products.
 The letter resulted from an inspection held at that facility in October and November 2018 and did not identify any new observations that were not already provided in the Form 483 that followed the inspection.
 We submitted our initial response to the 2019 Warning Letter on March 28, 2019 and provide regular progress reports to the FDA as to its corrective actions.
-On October 28, 2021, the FDA initiated an inspection of the facility and at the conclusion of the inspection issued an FDA Form 483 on November 12, 2021 (the "2021 Form 483").
-We provided an initial response to the inspection observations and will continue to provide responses to the FDA.
+On October 28, 2021, the FDA initiated an inspection of the facility and at the conclusion of the inspection, issued an FDA Form 483 on November 12, 2021 (the "2021 Form 483").
+We provided an initial response to the inspection observations.
 On March 1, 2023, the FDA commenced an inspection of the Boston facility, and issued an FDA Form 483 at the conclusion of this inspection (the "2023 Form 483").
 On July 19, 2023, TEI received a Warning Letter, dated July 17, 2023, from the FDA related to quality system issues at the TEI Boston facility (the "2023 Warning Letter").
 The 2023 Warning Letter did not identify any new observations that had not already been provided in the 2023 Form 483.
-The Company submitted an initial response to the 2023 Form 483 to the FDA and is in the process of preparing a written response to the 2023 Warning Letter.
+The Company has submitted an initial response to the FDA for both the 2023 Form 483 and the 2023 Warning Letter.
 We are committed to resolving the matters identified in the Warning Letters and Form 483s and are continuing our significant efforts to remediate the observations.
 Although the Warning Letters and the Form 483s do not restrict our ability to manufacture or ship products or require the recall of any products, in May 2023, after consultation with the FDA, the Company initiated a voluntary recall of products manufactured in the Boston facility distributed between March 1, 2018 and May 22, 2023, and extended the temporary halt of manufacturing at the facility to implement additional detection and quality controls.
 Following implementation of such controls, the Company expects to resume manufacturing at its Boston facility by late in the fourth quarter of 2023.
-Additionally, the Warning Letters do not restrict the Company's ability to seek FDA 510(k) clearance of products, but premarket approval applications for Class III devices to which the quality system regulation violations are reasonably related will not be approved until the violations have been addressed.
-The Boston facility manufactures extracellular bovine matrix products.
-We cannot give any assurances that the FDA will be satisfied with our response to the issues identified by the FDA or as to the expected date of the resolution of such issues.
+Additionally, the Warning Letters do not restrict the Company's ability to seek FDA 510(k) clearance of products, but premarket approval applications for Class III devices to which the quality system regulation violations are reasonably related will not be approved until the violations have been addressed We cannot give any assurances that the FDA will be satisfied with our response to the issues identified by the FDA or as to the expected date of the resolution of such issues.
 Until the issues cited by the FDA are resolved to the FDA's satisfaction, the FDA may initiate additional regulatory action without further notice.
 Any adverse regulatory action, depending on its magnitude, may restrict us from effectively manufacturing, marketing and selling our products and could have a material adverse effect on our business, financial condition and results of operations.